VA-Explorer/va_explorer/docs/index.md

 This documentation aims to be a universal reference for everything related to VA Explorer.
 For example:

-- If you are interested in using VA Explorer immediately, Getting Started (link) walks users through installing and running the service.
+- If you are interested in using VA Explorer immediately, [Getting Started](usage/getting_started/index) walks users through installing and running the service.

-- For evaluating whether VA Explorer meets your or your organization’s needs, more information on supported features can be found in Features (link) while more info on the CRVS systems VA Explorer works with can be found in Integrations (link)
+- For evaluating whether VA Explorer meets your or your organization’s needs, more information on supported features can be found in [Features](usage/features) while more info on the CRVS systems VA Explorer works with can be found in [Integrations](usage/integrations)

-- Those running an instance of VA Explorer already who would like to become more familiar with what they can do in their system role as an Admin, Data Manager, Data Viewer, or Field Worker can do so in User Training (link)
+- Those running an instance of VA Explorer already who would like to become more familiar with what they can do in their system role as an Admin, Data Manager, Data Viewer, or Field Worker can do so in [User Training](link)

-- Users wishing to report bugs, request features, or developers wishing to contribute to the VA Explorer effort can find resources in Development (link)
+- Users wishing to report bugs, request features, or developers wishing to contribute to the VA Explorer effort can find resources in [Development](development)

 **Contents:**